Jadwiga Abramson

 Jadwiga Abramson (17 February 1887 – 1944) was a Polish child psychologist.
 She was born and raised in Poland, and educated in France.
 She was chief of psychology at the Clinic of Paediatric Neuro-Psychiatry in Paris.
+Her work focused on psychological testing and mental hygiene in school-age children and adolescents, including studies of learning difficulties, behavioural instability and selective educational systems in Europe.

 Biography

 Abramson attended the University of Paris, to pursue her medical degree.
 Staying in Paris, she began her career in neuropsychiatry at the Clinic of Paediatric Neuro-Psychiatry, where she was appointed the chief of psychology.

 She was the co-founder in 1925, with Dr. Georges Heuyer (1884-1977), of the Clinic of Paediatric Neuro-Psychiatry in Paris.
 She died around 1944.